 B2A is taking the opportunity to presents its storage management system BinOculus for the first time at FRUIT LOGISTICA 2020.
 The completely 3D system uses animations to simulate the goods' entire journey, both inside and outside of the production and storage facility, in order to control the complex processes of movement, storage and sorting of goods.
 It shows the goods' path from storage and removal from the storage facilities until sale.
 This allows for coordinated controlling of the flow of goods.
 BinOculus is based on RFID technology, with which load units moved by forklift can be localised and stored.
 The system minimises margins of error and shortens searching and inspection times.

 Phone: +39 389 4303402

 Anyone who thinks normal watermelons are too large will like the watermelon KISY.
 With a weight of 650 to 950 grams, the fruit with a dark rind and red, flavourful flesh will fit in any shopping basket.
-It is easy to skin and is ideal as a snack on the go.
-With its seedless flesh and a Brix value of 9 to 11, it can be used in cocktails or smoothies, hence its nickname "cocktail watermelon".
-BASF Vegetable Seeds develops its ready-to-eat watermelon for a health- and quality-conscious target group who values convenience.
+It is easy to peel and is therefore very suitable as a healthy snack when out and about.
+This tasty, personal sized watermelon can also easily be used as a refreshing drink and for making cocktails or smoothies.
+With the development of the Ready-to-eat water melon, BASF Vegetable Seeds is targeting a health and quality-conscious target group that values convenience.